Wendell Wallach

 Wendell Wallach (born April 21, 1946) is a bioethicist and author focused on the ethics and governance of emerging technologies, in particular artificial intelligence and neuroscience.
-He is a scholar at Yale University's Interdisciplinary Center for Bioethics, a senior advisor to The Hastings Center, and a Carnegie/Uehiro Senior Fellow at the Carnegie Council for Ethics in International Affairs, where he co-directs the "Artificial Intelligence Equality Initiative" with Anja Kaspersen.
-Wallach is also a fellow at the Center for Law and Innovation at the Sandra Day O'Connor School of Law at Arizona State University.
-He has written two books on the ethics of emerging technologies: "Moral Machines: Teaching Robots Right from Wrong" (2010) and "A Dangerous Master: How to Keep Technology from Slipping Beyond Our Control" (2015), which was republished by Sentient Publications in 2024.
+He was a scholar at Yale University's Interdisciplinary Center for Bioethics, a senior advisor to The Hastings Center, and a Carnegie/Uehiro Senior Fellow at the Carnegie Council for Ethics in International Affairs, where he co-directed the "Artificial Intelligence Equality Initiative" with Anja Kaspersen.
+Wallach was also a fellow at the Center for Law and Innovation at the Sandra Day O'Connor School of Law at Arizona State University.
+He has written two books on the ethics of emerging technologies: "Moral Machines: Teaching Robots Right from Wrong" (OUP 2010) and A Dangerous Master: How to Keep Technology from Slipping Beyond Our Control (BASIC Books, 2015), which was republished by Sentient Publications in 2024.
 Wallach discusses his professional, personal and spiritual journey, as well as some of the biggest conundrums facing humanity at the wake of the bio/digital revolution, in this podcast published by the Carnegie Council for Ethics in International Affairs (CCEIA).
+Wendell has been called "the Godfather of A.I.
+Ethics."

 Early life

 Wallach was born in Torrington, Connecticut.
 He received his Bachelor of Arts from Wesleyan University in 1968.
 In 1971 he received his master's degree in education from Harvard University, and also attended Harvard Divinity School.
-Afterwards, Wallach did a stint in India where he explored spirituality and processes of cognition.
+Afterwards, Wallach did a stint in India where he explored spirituality, meditation, and processes of cognition.
 In 1978 he published his first book, Silent Learning: The Undistracted Mind (Journey Publications, 1978).

 Career

 Computer consulting

-In the 1980s and 1990s, Wallach worked in computer consulting as founder and president of Farpoint Solutions LLC and Omnia Consulting Inc. These groups served clients such as the State of Connecticut, PepsiCo International, and United Aircraft.
-He sold his interests in both companies in 2001.
+In the 1980s and 1990s, Wallach worked in computer consulting as founder and president of Farpoint Solutions LLC and Omnia Consulting Inc. These companies served clients such as the State of Connecticut, PepsiCo International, and United Aircraft.
+He turned over his interest in both companies to partners and employees in 2001.